 Qualitative interviews with matched control school districts utilizing a combination of the constant comparative method (to generate new grounded theories from the data) and a thematic analysis approach to segment, categorize, and link the data based on predetermined theories established using PE interview data from previous studies on policy compliance.

-Longitudinal design, with the lawsuits (the predictor), staggered in time (akin to a step-wedge design, without randomization) to look at changes in aerobic capacity between students in districts that were parties to one of three PE lawsuits and students in control districts (both in California and Texas).
-Secondary analyses will include models where the predictor is being named in a lawsuit, rather than settling the lawsuit, to shed light on the stage at which litigation begins to have an impact.
+The team used an interrupted time series design to look at changes in aerobic capacity between students in districts that were parties to the lawsuit and students in control districts.
+Secondary analyses included models where the predictor is being named in a lawsuit, rather than settling the lawsuit, to shed light on the stage at which litigation begins to have an impact.